2024 Events

 Berkeley, CA 94720

 Writers who draw upon Indigenous languages and aesthetics—Natalie Diaz (Mojave), Craig Santos Perez (CHamoru), and Beth Piatote (Nez Perce)—gather to read from their work.
 PC will join National Book Award Winner Craig Santos Perez for a set of CHamoru poetry and electro-belembaotuyan soundscapes.
-Info here.
+Info External link opens in new tab or windowhere.